weavermike012/meterpreter/README.md

 meterpreter > ls<br>
 > Listing: C:\Users\Gregster\Downloads<br>

-## vefify that the file is there list and then look at it in windows machine, change directories in meterpreter, stop apache2 call it a night tbc... #<br>
+## vefify that the file is there list and then look at it in windows machine, change directories in meterpreter, stop apache2 ... #<br>
 <br>
 ┌──(root💀kali)-[/g]
 └─# systemctl stop apache2